octokit/plugin-rest-endpoint-methods.js/docs/actions/updateRepoVariable.md

 Updates a repository variable that you can reference in a GitHub Actions workflow.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `actions_variables:write` repository permission to use this endpoint.
 Authenticated users must have collaborator access to a repository to create, update, or read variables.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.updateRepoVariable({